alchemyplatform/aa-sdk/site/packages/aa-core/utils/getDefaultEntryPointAddress.md

 head:
   - - meta
     - property: og:title
-      content: getDefaultEntryPointContract
+      content: getDefaultEntryPointAddress
   - - meta
     - name: description
-      content: Overview of the getDefaultEntryPointContract method in aa-core utils
+      content: Overview of the getDefaultEntryPointAddress method in aa-core utils
   - - meta
     - property: og:description
-      content: Overview of the getDefaultEntryPointContract method in aa-core utils
+      content: Overview of the getDefaultEntryPointAddress method in aa-core utils
 ---

-# getDefaultEntryPointContract
+# getDefaultEntryPointAddress

 Utility method that returns the default EntryPoint contract address for a given chain